MahoMori/product-generator/README.md

 - [Pa-Tu](https://pa-tu.work/)
 - [Lottie Files](https://lottiefiles.com/)

+## Notes

+All components except for card, frame and button designs were developed from scratch.
+The application is responsive on mobile and tablet devices.

 ## Ideas for Future Improvements

 - uploading a picture
-- change height of each panel according to the contents inside
+- change height of each panel on the right according to the contents inside
+- keep user input of description to be able to reuse in both ad generator panel and name generator panel on the right